Improving Place Recognition Using Dynamic Object Detection: Evaluation

-The approximation of the space occupied by dynamic objects in an image is obtained from an object detection algorithm.
-For our evaluation, we used the \emph{You Look Only Once (YOLO)} algorithm \cite{Redmon2016}.
-We modified the images to have an aspect ratio of 1:1 by cropping the sides from the center.
-Then we applied \emph{YOLO} with pre-trained weights trained with the \emph{COCO} dataset \cite{DBLP:journals/corr/LinMBHPRDZ14} to the squared RGB images. \emph{YOLO} provides us with localization information (coordinates of the center of the object, width, height) and a confidence value of each detected dynamic object in real-time.
-Other methods may provide more accurate information about the detected dynamic objects, but they usually cannot be applied in real time.
+For the identification of areas occupied by dynamic objects in an image we used the You Look Only Once (YOLO) object detection algorithm \cite{Redmon2016}, which works on square (1:1 aspect ratio) images in the RGB color space.
+Because the images in our dataset are not square, we cropped equal amounts from each side of the images.
+We then applied YOLO with weights determined by pre-training with the COCO dataset \cite{DBLP:journals/corr/LinMBHPRDZ14} to the squared RGB images.